sematic-ai/sematic/docs/execution-modes.md

 You can just remove the `@sematic.func` decorator from `add` and `divide` to make them regular python functions.
 In this case, they will execute just like any other python code--immediately at the time they are called, in the same process as the code that called them.
+In this case, Sematic will not track or visualize the functions.

 ### When to call `.resolve()`